ionic-team/ionic-docs/src/content/cli/configuration.md

 ```

 If these variables are set in your environment, `ionic cordova build ios` will use new defaults for its options.

+### Telemetry

+The CLI sends usage data to Ionic to create a better experience.
+To disable this functionality, run `ionic config set -g telemetry false`.